mvolkmann/blog/src/ocaml.md

 - main source file `bin/main.ml`
 - unit test file `test/test_{project_name}.ml`.

+When using git for version control, the `_build` directory should be added in the `.gitignore` file.

+The `bin`, `lib`, and `test` directories all contain a `dune` file that holds configurations options for that directory.
+These files using Lisp-like syntax.

 To build the project, enter `dune build`.
 This creates `_build/default/bin/main.exe`.
 To automatically rebuild the project